 The accompanying financial statements have been prepared on the accrual basis in accordance with accounting principles generally accepted in the United States of America.

 In preparing the financial statements, management is required to make estimates and assumptions that affect the reported amounts of assets and liabilities as of the date of the statement of financial position and statement of activities for the period.
 Actual results could differ from those estimates.

 In June 2009, the Financial Accounting Standards Board (FASB) issued Accounting Standards Codification (ASC) 105, "Generally Accepted Accounting Principles", and established the FASB Standards Accounting Codification (the Codification) as the single source of authoritative United States generally accepted accounting principles (GAAP) for all non-governmental entities.
-The Codification, which became effective July 1, 2009, changes the referencing and organization of accounting guidance and literature.
+The Codification, which became effective July 1, 2009, changed the referencing and organization of accounting guidance and literature.
 Accordingly, GAAP pronouncements are now referenced as ASC's.
 The issuance of this Codification did not change GAAP, and therefore the adoption of this guidance only affected how specific references to GAAP literature are disclosed in the Corporation's financial statements.

-Management of the Corporation has evaluated subsequent events through June 30, 2010 which is the date the financial statements were available to be issued.
+Management of the Corporation has evaluated subsequent events through June 22, 2012 which is the date the financial statements were available to be issued.

 Net assets, revenues, expenses, gains and losses are classified based upon the existence or absence of donor-imposed restrictions.
-The Corporation has not received contributions; however, all net assets are restricted to the purposes outlined in the underlying bond indentures.
+The Corporation has received a contribution from the state of Louisiana in the form of \$543,934 in investment tax credits that are classified as temporarily restricted for 5 years; however, the balance of net assets are restricted to the purposes outlined in the underlying bond indentures.